For a comprehensive clean-up of your iPhone, including both history and cookies, follow these steps:

-Our article continues below with additional information on clearing cookies on an iPhone, including pictures of these steps.
+Our article continues below with additional information on how to clear cookies on iPhone, including pictures of these steps.
 We also discuss deleting cookies in some other popular browsers as well.

-How to Delete Cookies on iPhone in iOS 13 (Guide with Pictures)
+How to Delete Cookies on iPhone in Safari (Guide with Pictures)

 Note that performing this action will delete your iPhone cookies, as well as other browsing data, including your history.
 This won’t delete bookmarks.